 Things Required:

-• 2 different colored tapes or two wooden planks.
+• 2 different coloured tapes or two wooden planks.

 How to Play:

 Paste the tapes on the floor at a length of 4 to 5 metres.
-If using wooden planks, place them on deck at least 2 metres from each other.
-The difficulty in setting up the rules depend upon the age of the kid.
+If using wooden planks, place them on the deck at least 2 metres from each other.
+The difficulty in setting up the rules depends upon the age of the kid.
 For younger kids, asking them to walk barefoot without deviating from the straight line made with the tape or plank will be okay.
-For elder kids, walking with one leg or even walking with a blindfold on the eyes will make the game enjoyable.
-In both cases, be it younger or elder kids, parents’ supervision should be there.
+For older kids, walking with one leg or even walking with a blindfold on the eyes will make this in door game enjoyable.
+In both cases, be it younger or older kids, parents’ supervision should be there.

 2. In and Out Hangman: